PoisotLab/ms_betacov_mapping/README.md

 interaction.
 However, it must still be taken into account the quantification of real exposure from several scenarios, where there can be directly or indirectly bat - human interaction.

-Comparing scenarios of high viral exchange vs low viral exchange, open the discussion to consider if the best scenario is where viruses easily adapted to multiple hosts but with low virulence or easily ignored by the immune system of the host, or where we have viruses specialized to a specific host, but highly virulent when invade a new host.
-Accordingly, the understanding of viral-host interactions from a taxonomic and phylogenetic contributes to improving zoonoses surveillance programs.

 **Acknowledgements**: We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,